li3zhen1/ArrayBoundCheckPass/README.md

 # An LLVM pass for bound check insertion and optimization based on Gupta et al.'s paper

-This repository contains an LLVM pass for bound check insertion and optimization based on the paper "Optimizing Array Bound Checks Using Value Profiling" by Gupta et al.
+This repository contains an LLVM pass for bound check insertion and optimization based on the paper **Optimizing array bound checks using flow analysis** by Gupta et al.

 ## Benchmarks